JDBraun/cross-region-s3-terraform-example/README.md

-# Standard Workspace + Unity Catalog Deployment Example
+# Cross Region S3 Terraform Workspace Deployment Example

 - This example is meant to be an example to assist with trials, proof of concepts, and a foundation for production deployments.